dsipaint/AMGN/README.md

 ## Running AMGN with plugins
 If you simply wish to run AMGN with some custom plugins, make sure you have the AMGN jar and `network.yml` set up as specified above.
 Then make a `plugins` directory if one is not already there and add an AMGN plugin jar into this directory.
 When plugins are loaded for the first time, any config files that allow you to customise the plugin can be found in the plugins directory in a directory with the same name as the plugin.
 Change the values in these files to customise the way your plugin behaves.
 You can acquire plugin jars by asking me for some, or making some yourself.

+### Customising AMGN plugins
+AMGN plugin developers may allow you to customise a plugin for tailored usage.
+This may be done via commands, which will probably be explained by the developer, or by editing the plugin's config files (which the developer should probably also explain).
+Config files are YAML files which can usually be found in the `plugins/{plugin name}/` directory.
+Often there is one `config.yml`, but there can be multiple config files with different names. change the values in here as you need to customise your plugin.

 ## Developing plugins for AMGN
 I have hinted at intrinsic and external plugins.
 As a developer, you are able to make external plugins for this network, as is the entire point of this project.
 This jar not only runs the network, but contains the API to make a plugin.